JdeRobot/RoboticsAcademy/CONTRIBUTING.md

 Once found or created an issue, let us know that you want to work on it by commenting in the issue.

+**Important**: this is Robotics Academy and it works as Robotics Academy with its own structure and codebase.
+If you are not able comprehend it, this may not be a good project to contribute to.
+Submitting changes (Pull Request) or issues without that or without reading the documentation will be considered as **spam** and granted a **1 week ban** from this organization.
+An example of bad submissions are: disabling the database, frontend and backend to "simplify development for low-risk developers" in [PR 3411](https://github.com/JdeRobot/RoboticsAcademy/pull/3411), or submitting a standalone python script that tries to fix an issue that is not there in [PR 3421](https://github.com/JdeRobot/RoboticsAcademy/pull/3421).

 ## Opening a Pull Request

 If you have fixed an issue and want to share your fix create a pull request.
 If your pull request does not follow the next points it will not be accepted:

-* Fixes the issue related to the pull request
+- Fixes the issue related to the pull request
-* Does not contain any additional code than the one related to the fix
+- Does not contain any additional code than the one related to the fix
-* Has been tested and compiled with a corresponding video or image. **Not a link to another webpage, you must add the video or image with Github's add file feature.**
+- Has been tested and compiled with a corresponding video or image. **Not a link to another webpage, you must add the video or image with Github's add file feature.**
+- If the changes are still in progress open a Draft instead of a Pull Request.
+All PR will be considered as ready to merge
+- The changes submited must be up to date with the latest version of the branch they are being submitted to

 If it breaks one of the points above you will be requested to change it and if you do not it will be closed.

 ## Questions, suggestions or new ideas

 Please don't open an issue to ask a question or suggestion.
-Use the [GitHub Discussions](https://github.com/JdeRobot/RoboticsAcademy/discussions) which are meant to it.
+Use the [GitHub Discussions](https://github.com/JdeRobot/RoboticsAcademy/discussions) which are meant for that.
 New ideas and enhacements are also welcome as discussion posts.

 ## Issue reporting